 Once you get a deal, now it is time to figure out what to do with it.
 Real Estate is so dynamic that you will never have everything lined up perfectly.
 If you have a ton of cash and amazing credit, then you will have less work, but if you are limited in your resources, then you will probably be structuring deals on a case by case basis.
 This is how Donald Trump does it; locks up a killer deal and then finds partners to help him buy it.

 I have been in the business for almost 10 years.
 The best recommendation I can give is to find a mentor.
 If you have one locally that will help you get started, they can teach you all of these things and the specifics behind them.
 If you go it alone, you are taking unnecessary risk.
-At a minimum, invest in a course like this one and learn from someone who is successful and will show you proven techniques.
+At a minimum, learn from someone who is successful and will show you proven techniques.
 You will save tens of thousands of dollars and a lot of time.